Who will make decisions on your behalf

 if you are unable to?

-can make will depend on the type of power given by you.
+person can make will depend on the type of power or appointment given by you.

-It is recommended that everyone over the age of 18 considers making powers of attorney.
-They are an invaluable tool in managing and controlling your affairs, both financial and non-financial, on an ongoing basis.
+It is recommended that everyone over the age of 18 considers making powers of attorney and appointing medical treatment decision makers.
+They are invaluable tools in managing and controlling your affairs, both financial and non-financial, on an ongoing basis.

 Our lawyers can guide you through the process of determining which powers are right for you, and who you ought to appoint to these important roles.